Strong existence, pathwise uniqueness and chains of collisions in infinite Brownian particle systems: Strong existence and pathwise uniqueness

-Note that in Theorem \ref{thm:unique}, part (ii) deals with solutions whose local times satisfy \ref{cn:cstar} while part (iii) concerns solutions whose local times satisfy \ref{cn:cstar2}.
-The arguments given in \S\ref{ssec:approximative} shed light on the relative merits of parts (ii) and (iii) of Theorem \ref{thm:unique}, whose proofs are quite different.
-Although part (ii) covers the case $p = q$ while part (iii) does not, there are, nonetheless, two good reasons for including both parts in our results.
-First, Condition \ref{cn:cstar2} appears to be much weaker than \ref{cn:cstar}, at least when the initial data satisfy \eqref{eq:init_cond1} and $p > q$ (although we do not have an example where \ref{cn:cstar2} holds whereas \ref{cn:cstar} fails).
-Second, and perhaps more importantly, Condition \ref{cn:cstar2} is easier to verify in practice.
-The latter point can be seen in the proof of Proposition \ref{prop:lcond}, where part (i) of the proposition depends crucially on the growth rate of the initial data, as well as on estimates from rank based-diffusions allowing control of the system in the $p = q$ case, while part (ii) of the same proposition has a quite short and elementary proof that requires no growth condition on the initial data at all. \end{remark}
+One may ask what the benefit of Theorem \ref{thm:unique3} is when Theorem \ref{thm:unique2} already covers the case where $p \geq q$.
+In addition to having the convenient interpretation as a state space solution noted above, \eqref{eq:cncstar2} seems to be easier to verify in practice.
+This can be seen in the proof of Proposition \ref{prop:lcond}, where part (i) of the proposition depends crucially on the growth rate of the initial data, as well as on estimates from rank-based diffusions allowing control of the system in the $p = q$ case, while part (ii) of the same proposition has a quite short and elementary proof that requires no growth condition on the initial data at all. \end{remark}